liflab/beepbeep-3-book/markdown/palettes/README.md

 This class has for member fields an integer, a string and yet another instance of `CompoundObject`.
 Converting such an object into a character string requires adding delimiters to separate the int and String fields, and yet more delimiters to represent the contents of the inner `CompoundObject` --and so on recursively.

-Luckily, there is something called *serialization libraries* that can automate part of the serialization process.
+Luckily, *serialization libraries* can automate part of the serialization process.
 BeepBeep has a palette called `serialization` whose purpose is to provide a few functions to serialize generic objects; under the hood, it uses the <!--\index{Azrael (library)} Azrael-->Azrael<!--/i--> serialization library.
 The palette defines two main `Function` objects:

 - The <!--\index{JsonSerializeString@\texttt{JsonSerializeString}} \texttt{JsonSerializeString}-->`JsonSerializeString`<!--/i--> function converts an object into a character string in the <!--\index{JSON} \textbf{JSON}-->**JSON**<!--/i--> format.
 - The <!--\index{JsonDeserializeString@\texttt{JsonDeserializeString}} \texttt{JsonDeserializeString}-->`JsonDeserializeString`<!--/i--> function works in reverse: it takes a JSON string and recreates an object from its contents.